 Brimstone is deceivingly useful on the battlefield.
 If you know Valorant, you know that many agents will have smokes – orbs of obstructing smoke or effects which prevent enemies from seeing your position.
 Brimstone’s, in particular, are useful because they drop directly from the sky.
 This might not sound important, but it means enemies have no way of knowing where Brimstone is placing them from, so you can continue to hold your position and wait for them to push.

 His ultimate, Orbital Strike, has more than one use too.
 Although it can be used to attempt to kill enemies, it’s also really useful for denying plants and defuses.
 It’s also pretty useful to prevent rushes too.
-He and Omen have switched places in the Tiers, with Omen being a key agent in countering the Brimstone-heavy meta of July and August.
+With a kit more focused on supporting other players, Brimstone may struggle in the current duelist-centric meta.

 Sova is a great agent for team plays.
 With recon abilities and the ability to do a little bit of damage, playing Sova is an art.
 So if you’re looking to play him, you’re going to need to know your angles.
 Sova’s recon arrows are great for gathering information but only if you know where to put them.
 Sova could be at the top of this list, but if you’re new to Valorant, knowing how to use him properly is a pain, and if you’re solo queueing, all that information you’re gathering may not be worth much if your teammates are going it alone.